 |Rank||State||Number of fires|

 Read everything about it here.
-Keeping this in consideration, which state has the most fires?
+Furthermore, which state has the most wildfires?

 These are the top 15 US states with the most wildfire exposure